ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: ExPO-HM Methodology

 \subsection{Preliminaries}

-\textbf{Problem Statement.} A common binary hateful memes classification dataset~\citep{KielaFBHMC2020} is $\mathcal{D}=\{(I_i,c^*_i)\}_{i=1}^N$, where $I_i\in\mathbb{R}^{C\times H\times W}$ is an image with overlaid text, and the ground-truth label $c^*_i\in\{0,1\}$ denotes \texttt{benign} / \texttt{hateful}.
+\textbf{Problem Statement.} A common binary hateful memes classification dataset~\citep{KielaFBHMC2020} is $\mathcal{D}=\{(I_i,c^*_i)\}_{i=1}^N$, where $I_i\in\mathbb{R}^{C\times H\times W}$ is an image with overlaid text (\rebuttal{$C$ for channels, $H$ for height, $W$ for width}), and the ground-truth label $c^*_i\in\{0,1\}$ denotes \texttt{benign} / \texttt{hateful}.
 In addition, we consider annotations including fine-grained labels $z^*_i$ (e.g., protected category, attack type)~\citep{Mathias_Fine_GrainedFBHM_2021} and, when available, gold explanations~\citep{Hee_DecodeMeaningFBHM_Hatred_2023} $\mathbf{e}^*_i$.
 We thus define the three tasks for hateful meme detection: (1) predicting binary class $c_i$; (2) predicting fine-grained class $z_i$; (3) generating $\mathbf{e}_i$.
 For text-based evaluation, we denote the textualized label prediction as $d_i$ (from $c_i$ or $z_i$) and the corresponding ground-truth text label as $d_i^*$.

 \textbf{Large Multimodal Models (LMMs).} Given a meme $I$ and a prompt $p$, we denote the input to LMM as $\mathbf{x}=(I,p)$.
 An LMM with parameters $\theta$ defines an auto-regressive policy over output text tokens $\mathbf{y}=(y_1,\dots,y_{|\mathbf{y}|})$: